dianapascalabc/Reddit_Project/README.md

 ## Additional Notes
 - Ensure an active internet connection for data retrieval from Reddit API.
-- Execution time may vary depending on the size of the dataset and computational resources.
+- Execution time may vary depending on computational resources.